-SSA Artist Member and printmaker Frederick Jones will be the first to join us to talk about his practice and future projects.
+SSA Artist Member and printmaker Frederick Jones was the first to join us to talk about his practice and future projects.

 He has been showing prints nationally and internationally since 2005, chiefly now mezzotints and wood engravings.
 Focusing mainly on the urban landscape and the human figure for inspiration, he aims to catch the textures and effects of light of the everyday world.⠀